The Rush Limbaugh Show: Distribution

-The Rush Limbaugh Show, a production of Limbaugh's company EIB (Excellence In Broadcasting Radio Network), aired on a network of approximately 650 AM and FM affiliate stations throughout the United States, almost all of which broadcast the program live.
+The Rush Limbaugh Show, a production of Limbaugh's company EIB Network (Excellence In Broadcasting Network), aired on a network of approximately 650 AM and FM affiliate stations throughout the United States, almost all of which broadcast the program live.
 During its existence, WRNO simulcasted the program on shortwave radio.
 Limbaugh also hosted his own online Internet streaming audio and video broadcast, through Streamlink.
 This broadcast was restricted to members of Limbaugh's "Rush 24/7" service, but could also be heard on some stations' streaming audio feeds.
 Premiere Networks, a division of iHeartMedia, the largest U.S. radio station owner, owned distribution rights to the program.
 The program was not heard on any stations in Canada, although stations along the northern border of the United States gave the show coverage in much of southern Canada.
 The show was never carried on any satellite radio service, and was one of the few nationally syndicated talk radio programs not to be featured on satellite radio.
 Limbaugh attributed this decision to his desire to maximize value for his terrestrial radio affiliates.

 The Rush Limbaugh Show was unusual among syndicated radio programs in that it was fee-based; radio stations pay iHeartMedia hundreds of thousands of dollars (the exact amount depends on market size) for the rights to carry the show, in addition to giving up 15 minutes of daily ad time for barter advertisements and the Morning Update.
 The rights fees were dropped following Limbaugh's death.

 An official weekend edition of the program, consisting of "best of" clips from the weekday show, entitled The Rush Limbaugh Week in Review, was launched in January 2008.